Resolutions of moduli spaces and homological stability: On complexes of arcs in surfaces

 \subsection{Arcs in non-orientable surfaces}

+Firstly, recall that we say a connected non-orientable surface $S$ has genus $g$ if it is diffeomorphic to a surface obtained from $\#^g \bR\bP^2$ by removing a finite number of disjoint open discs.
+In this case we write $g(S)=g$.

-Let $S$ be a non-orientable surface and $b_0, b_1$ be oriented points on $\partial S$ i.e.\ points with a chosen orientation of the tangent space of $\partial S$.
-Let $C(S, b_0, b_1)$ denote the simplicial complex with vertices the isotopy classes of 1-sided arcs from $b_0$ to $b_1$, and where a collection of vertices span a simplex if they can be made disjoint, and have connected non-orientable (or genus 0) complement.
+Let $S$ be a non-orientable surface and $\vec{b}_0$, $\vec{b}_1$ be oriented points on $\partial S$ i.e.\ points with a chosen orientation of their tangent space in $\partial S$.
+Following Wahl \cite{Wahl}, we define a \emph{1-sided arc} from $\vec{b}_0$ to $\vec{b}_1$ to be an embedded arc from $b_0$ to $b_1$ which admits a normal orientation compatible with those of $\vec{b}_0$ and $\vec{b}_1$, and has connected non-orientable complement.
+Let $C(S, \vec{b}_0, \vec{b}_1)$ denote the simplicial complex with vertices the isotopy classes of 1-sided arcs from $\vec{b}_0$ to $\vec{b}_1$ which do not disconnect $S$ and have non-orientable complement, and where a collection of vertices span a simplex if they can be made disjoint, and have connected non-orientable complement.
 This is related to the complexes $\mathcal{G}(S, \vec{\Delta})$ of Wahl \cite{Wahl}.
+In Wahl's notation, $\vec{\Delta}$ denotes a set of oriented points in $\partial S$ and $\mathcal{G}(S, \vec{\Delta})$ denotes the simplicial complex whose vertices are the isotopy classes of 1-sided arcs in $S$ with ends in $\vec{\Delta}$, and where a collection of these span a simplex if they may be represented by disjoint arcs with connected non-orientable complement.
+Specifically, $C(S, \vec{b}_0, \vec{b}_1)$ is the full subcomplex of $\mathcal{G}(S, \{\vec{b}_0,\vec{b}_1\})$ on those arcs which go from $\vec{b}_0$ to $\vec{b}_1$.

-Using the orientation of the tangent space at each $b_i$, given by the chosen orientation of the boundary at $b_i$ and the inwards normal vector, we can order the arcs clockwise or anticlockwise at each of the $b_i$.
+Using the orientation of the tangent space given by $\vec{b}_i$ and the inwards normal vector, we can order the arcs clockwise or anticlockwise at each of the points $b_i$.